Camp Brave Heart

 The free, 4-day/3-night camp is held every summer at John Knox Ranch outside Wimberley in the heart of the beautiful Texas Hill Country.
 Thanks to funding from a generous donor, we have added an extra day!
 Bus transportation to and from the camp is provided from a location near Hospice Austin’s main office in northwest Austin.
 Campers are accepted on a first-come, first-served basis after determining that the child is emotionally ready and able to participate and benefit from the camp.
 Campers may attend one time unless they experience another loss after they have attended camp.
 Camp fills up, so get your registration in as soon as you can!

-Camp takes place each year in early August.
-Applications are available on this webpage each year on April 1st.
+Camp Brave Heart 2017 will be Monday, July 31st through Thursday, August 3rd.
+Applications are available on this webpage beginning April 1st.
 Please call (512) 342-4700 for more information.
 Camp Brave Heart is provided to families free of charge in large part to the efforts of Big Hearts for Brave Hearts, a group of young professionals who raise funds and support for Camp Brave Heart.

 A Letter from a Camper